 Don’t wait until it’s too late.
 You have only 15 days after your arrest to request this hearing.
 A Combs Waterkotte Overland, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
 Call (314) 900-HELP or reach out online for a free consultation with one of our expert Overland, MO DWI/DUI defense attorneys before the deadline passes.

-What is a DWI Administrative Hearing in Overland, MO and Across Missouri?
+Understanding DWI Administrative Hearings in Overland, MO

 A DWI administrative hearing is a separate civil process from your criminal case in Overland, MO.
 This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
 If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.

-- Did the officer have reasonable suspicion to pull you over?
+- Did the officer have reasonable suspicion to stop you?

 - Were you operating a vehicle while intoxicated?